 Severity without environment fit

-Do not tell owners something is urgent only because it is critical.
-Include exposure, asset match, exploit signal, and business impact.
+Do not tell owners something is urgent only because it is critical or because a scanner matched.
+Include exposure, asset match, exploit signal, evidence quality, and business impact.

 Raw CVE dumps